LaurenzV/krilla/crates/krilla/src/configure/PDF_A1.md

 - krilla forces the user to specify the language on each span. 🟢
 - The need for correctness of language tags is documented. 🟣

-6.8.5: The need to document images and formulas with alt text is documented. 🟣
+6.8.5: The fact that an alternate text should be provided to figures and formulas is checked. 🟢

-6.8.6: krilla currently does not support any non-textual annotations. 🔵

-NOTE: krilla will discard any alt text / abbreviations specifications in PDF/A-1, because it's based on PDF 1.4, and we define them inline as properties to spans, which is actually only available for PDF >= 1.5.
-Maybe we can fix this in the future.
+6.8.6: krilla ensures that annotations have an alternate text. 🟢

-6.8.7: The requirement to specify actual text is documented. 🟣
+6.8.7: The requirement to specify replacement text is documented. 🟣

 6.8.8: The requirement to specify the expansions of abbreviations is documented. 🟣
+NOTE: When inserting expansions of abbreviations, you must set them on the leaf `SpanTag` struct passed to `Surface::start_tagged` method instead of the `Tag` struct in the structure tree

 # 6.9 Interactive Forms
 krilla does not support interactive forms. 🔵